yakhyo/yakhyo.github.io/_posts/2024-09-18-gaze-estimation.md

 - Optimizing for even lower-latency applications in AR/VR.
 - Enhancing robustness in low-light and challenging environmental conditions.
 - Exploring more advanced architectures for further reducing model size without sacrificing accuracy.

+Feel free to check out the project, share your thoughts, or contribute to its growth.
+I’m always open to feedback and collaboration! 💬